-The Taylor GS Mini e is just slightly smaller than a 15/16 size guitar, and it makes use of Taylor’s phenomenal GS, or, grand symphony body shape.
-Even for a large adult guitarist, we found that it was extremely comfortable, and of course, it’s a great fit for younger players too.
+The Taylor GS Mini-e is just slightly smaller than a 15/16 size guitar, and it makes use of Taylor’s phenomenal GS (Grand Symphony) body shape.
+Even for a large adult guitarist, we found it was extremely comfortable and it’s a great fit for younger players, too.

-The neck had an exclusive GS Mini style profile made from solid maple.
-Unfortunately, it was perhaps slightly too thin for an acoustic guitar and players with larger hands might find Barre chords uncomfortable.
-Although if you’re looking for something to use for a lot of lead work guitar is deadly in the right hands.
+The neck had an exclusive GS Mini-style profile made from solid maple.
+Unfortunately, it was perhaps slightly too thin for an acoustic guitar and players with larger hands might find barre chords uncomfortable.
+Although if you’re looking for something to use for a lot of lead work, this guitar is deadly in the right hands.

-Something to note is there is also a Taylor GS Mini Mahogony model – check out our full review here.
+Something to note is there is also a Taylor GS Mini Mahogany model.
+Check out our full review here.

 We loved the tonal profile of this guitar.
-The small body kept everything tight, and yet, it still had the volume and presence of a much larger guitar.
+The small body kept everything tight, and yet it still had the volume and presence of a much larger guitar.
 In and of itself, this was a very neat trick.
-Tones were more prominent in the mids and upper mids, which helped keep the GS mini just slicing through any mix we put it in.
+Tones were more prominent in the mids and upper mids, which helped keep the GS Mini slicing through any mix we put it in.

-The electronics were a custom set up from Taylor; the ES-B expression system.
+The electronics were a custom setup from Taylor, the ES-B expression system.
 It made use of 2 piezo transducers to deliver a rich, natural acoustic sound.
-Using just 2 x 3v lithium batteries the system can operate for up to 300 hours, which makes it one of the most efficient pick up systems in any acoustic guitar.
+Using just 2 x 3v lithium batteries, the system can operate for up to 300 hours, making it one of the most efficient pick-up systems in any acoustic guitar.

-We did like the Taylor branded Sealed gear tuning machines.
-They moved without any excess play or wobble, which made fine-tuning nice and easy, and at the same time they held firm during several hours of play for excellent tuning stability.
+We did like the Taylor-branded sealed-gear tuning machines.
+They moved without any excess play or wobble, which made fine-tuning nice and easy.
+At the same time, they held firm during several hours of play for excellent tuning stability.